-If you wish to contact me about these financial matters associated with returning to the UK, you can reach me at email@example.com or the chat function below.
+If you wish to contact me about these financial matters associated with returning to the UK, you can reach me at email@example.com.

 For those that prefer video content, the content below summaries this article:

-Firstly, who especially needs to undertake research and take advice?
+Moving Back to the UK: Firstly, who especially needs to undertake research and take advice?

-Every should plan to a certain extent, but some people should plan more than others.
+Everyone should plan to a certain extent, but some people should plan more than others.

-In general, the longer you have been outside the UK, the more money you have and the more complicated your financial situation, increases the importance of sound financial planning prior to your return to the UK.
+In general, the longer you have been outside the UK, the more money you have and the more complicated your financial situation increases the importance of sound financial planning prior to your return to the UK.